Supplements vs Whole Foods: Why Isolated Nutrients Fall Short

 On Thanksgiving, I awoke feeling grateful that it had rained the day before, clearing the air of the wildfire smoke that had been plaguing the San Francisco area for weeks and liberating the sun from a haze of pollution.
 For the first time in weeks, I could go outside and make vitamin D from the sun instead of taking a supplement.

-As an advocate of food as medicine, I choose to get my nutrients from unprocessed food whenever I can.
+I choose to get my nutrients from unprocessed food whenever I can.
 Likewise, I would rather allow my body to create vitamin D from the sun, when possible, than take a pill.

 Humans have made great advances in science, but I don’t believe we have come close to figuring out nature yet.
 In creating supplements, scientists focus on only a select few nutrients from whole foods.
 Many supplements and drugs that have been developed to approximate nature are less effective, and in some cases, even harmful.
 There’s a reason why we don't thrive on meal replacement bars as our only source of food—we can't duplicate nature.

-For example, natural vitamin E has twice the bioavailability of synthetic.
+For example, natural vitamin E has almost twice the bioavailability of synthetic.
 Our bodies only absorb half of the synthetic and eliminate the rest.
 However, before you become a guinea pig for science, consider whether you prefer to take a pill made from petroleum or eat guacamole.

 Supplements imitate isolated parts of nature’s complex systems—it's like manufacturing a car that doesn’t have brakes or a steering wheel.
 By comparison, nature packages a whole food to contain a wider offering of complementary nutrients.

-Nuts, which are beneficial to cardiovascular health, often include more than one form of vitamin E. In contrast, most vitamin E supplements concentrated on alpha-tocopherol, only one of the eight types of vitamin E that exist.
-Yet studies that supplemented with synthetic vitamin E have been associated with increased risk of heart disease and stroke, the opposite of the intended effect!
-Are dietary supplements safe?
+Nuts, which are beneficial to cardiovascular health, often include more than one form of vitamin E. In contrast, most vitamin E supplements concentrate on alpha-tocopherol, only one of the eight types of vitamin E that exist.

-In addition to food synergies within a food, there can be synergy between foods.
+In addition to synergies within a food, there can be synergy between foods.
 For example, fats help our bodies to better absorb fat-soluble nutrients.
 Many cultures already figured this out—from the French with vitamin A-packed carrots glazed with butter to lycopene-filled tomatoes with olive oil in the Mediterranean.
 The nutrient lycopene protects our skin against sun damage.
-Isn’t nature amazing for tomatoes to thrive in warm climates and be at their peak in the summer, when it’s most sunny?
+Isn’t it amazing for tomatoes to thrive in warm climates and be at their peak in the summer, when it’s most sunny?

 With water-soluble vitamins B and C, when you take more than your body needs, the excess is eliminated as expensive urine.
 In contrast, fat-soluble vitamins A, D, E, as well as minerals such as iron and zinc, can be toxic at high levels.

-Consuming excessive amounts of fat-soluble vitamins from eating produce is not deadly.
+Consuming excessive amounts of fat-soluble vitamins from produce is not deadly.
 For illustration, two large carrots have 24,056 IU of vitamin A, which is 482% of the recommended daily allowance (RDA).
 Yet, it's perfectly safe to eat two carrots a day.
 The body won’t convert excess beta-carotene into usable vitamin A. However, 24,056 IU from supplements or animal sources such as liver can be toxic because these supply ready-to-use vitamin A.

 One exception: a British man died from vitamin A overdose after drinking 10 gallons of carrot juice in 10 days—but that was extreme!
 Other nutrients have also been found to be toxic in large amounts from supplements, but rarely from whole foods.